 The first flag raising on Iwo Jima by Staff Sgt.
 Louis R. Lowery.
 (Photo Credit: Wikimedia Commons)

 For those who witnessed the Stars and Stripes soaring high above the battle-scarred island, it was a moment of indescribable triumph and pride.
 “We watched them go up the mountain and raise the flag,” recalled U.S. Navy veteran Tom Price.
 “There were hundreds of ships and everyone blew their sirens and horns.”
 Marines on the ground cheered wildly and fired their guns in celebration.
 As Lindberg reflected, emotions ran so high that "some men openly wept."
-Unwilling to allow the Americans to bask in this glory, the Japanese launched a counterattack, but the Devil Dogs met the challenge head-on and beat them back.
+Unwilling to allow the Americans to bask in this glory, though, the Japanese launched a counterattack.
+The Devil Dogs met the enemy's challenge head-on and beat them back.

 The second flag raising on Iwo Jima by Joe Rosenthal.
 (Photo Credit: Wikimedia Commons)

 Thanks to the work of Lowery, Rosenthal, and several other combat photographers who captured the action atop Mount Suribachi on film, the images of that historic day will live on forever, serving as eternal testaments to the bravery and fighting spirit of the warriors who fought and bled on Iwo Jima.

 To read more about the Battle for Iwo Jima, check out Blood on the Black Sands

 Associated Press: Marines Correct ID of Second Man Who Raised Flag at Iwo Jima.

 History.com: U.S. Flag Raised on Iwo Jima.

 Live Science: Raising the Flag on Iwo Jima.